Omaar-Mohamed/Social_firebase/README.md

 # Social_Firebase

-Social media application with firebase
+Social media application with Firebase and Flutter
 ## Getting Started

 This project is a starting point for a Flutter application.